dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 We will compare the Dhall expressions `λ(r : Type) → Optional r` and `∀(r : Type) → Optional r`.

 The expression `λ(r : Type) → Optional r` is equivalent to just the type constructor `Optional`.
-It is a function operating on types; it needs to be applied to a particular type in order to produce a result type.
+It is a function operating on types: it needs to be applied to a particular type in order to produce a result type.
 The expression `λ(r : Type) → Optional r` is itself of type `Type → Type`.
 This is not what we need for the Church encoding.